Christoph Zielinski

 Christoph Zielinski (born May 20, 1952 in Wieliczka near Kraków, Poland) is an Austrian physician and cancer researcher.
-A medical oncologist, Zielinski is Director of the Clinical Division of Oncology and Chairman of the Department of Medicine I and the Comprehensive Cancer Centre at the Medical University of Vienna.
+Zielinski is Director of the Clinical Division of Oncology and Chairman of the Department of Medicine I and the Comprehensive Cancer Centre at the Medical University of Vienna.
+He is also a medical oncologist.

 Early life and education

 Zielinski is the son of the writer Adam Zielinski and his wife Sophie.
-In 1957 he came with his parents to Vienna, where he finished schooling in 1970.
+In 1957 he came to Vienna with his parents where he finished schooling in 1970.
 He studied medicine at Medical University of Vienna and received his MD degree in 1976.

 Career

-Apart from two years as a fellow at the Cancer Research Center at Tufts University his career has been spent at Medical University of Vienna.
+Apart from two years as a fellow at the Cancer Research Center at Tufts University, his career has been spent at Medical University of Vienna.
 He became Professor of Medical Experimental Oncology in 1992, Chairman of the Clinical Division of Oncology in 2002 and Director of the Department of Medicine I in 2004.
 Outside his work in Vienna, Zielinski was named President of the Central European Cooperative Oncology Group since 1999 and became a member of the Executive Board of the European Society for Medical Oncology (ESMO) in 2014.